Ola installs hyperchargers at BPCL pumps; to be free for use till June

 With its hypercharger network, Ola aims to take electric vehicle charging to the next level.
 “Automated, multilevel charging and parking systems in popular areas across multiple cities ensure you’ll easily find a place that’s always up for charging,” as per the Ola website.

-It further states that standalone chargers will also be instaled across key malls, IT parks and popular locations across India to ensure charging on-the-go.
+It further states that standalone chargers will also be installed across key malls, IT parks and popular locations across India to ensure charging on-the-go.
 These chargers are being built by Ola partners.

 The Bengaluru-based firm has said that the home charger will come bundled with the scooter and would not require installation.
 Access to Ola hyperchargers will only be limited for Ola’s customers.